Henrik Wergeland: Death

-Henrik Wergeland died in his home early morning 12 July 1845.
+Henrik Wergeland died at his home early morning 12 July 1845.
 His funeral was held 17 July, and was attended by thousands, many of whom had traveled from the districts around Christiania.
 The priest had expected some hundreds, but had to correct himself.
 The congregation was ten times that number.
 His coffin was carried by the Norwegian students, while the appointed wagon went in front of them empty.
 Allegedly, the students insisted on carrying the coffin themselves.
 Wergeland's grave was left open during the afternoon, and all day, people revered him by spreading flowers on his coffin, until evening came.
 His father wrote his thanks for this in Morgenbladet three days later (20 July), stating that his son had gotten his honour at last:

 Now I see how you all loved him, how you revered him...
 God reward and bless you all!
 The brother you held in such esteem had a risky beginning, was misunderstood a long time and suffered long, but had a beautiful ending.
 His life was not strewn with roses, but his death and grave the more - (Nicolai Wergeland).